taylortabb/magic-conch-shell/README.md

 Note: If the installer takes more than 5 minutes creating wheels for grpcio (in the "Get the package" step), stop the installation (ctrl+c) and install grpcio independent from the SDK ```pip3 install grpcio==1.9.1``` then ```python -m pip install google-assistant-sdk[samples]```  -->
 ### AIY Set-up

-Head to google's AIY site and follow the instrucitons to (Get Credentials)[https://aiyprojects.withgoogle.com/voice/#google-assistant--get-credential].
+Head to google's AIY site and follow the instrucitons to [Get Credentials](https://aiyprojects.withgoogle.com/voice/#google-assistant--get-credential).

 Then run
 ```